-Revised set of rules and procedures for MVNOs established; multi-spectrum auction for 3G and LTE services delivers $2.233 billion; spectrum auction results update; roaming deal with Chile and Peru on the cards; MNOs sign MoU on Calling Party Pays rules; NII Holdings on the verge of selling Nextel Argentina; Claro Argentina investing $400 million annually in infrastructure, expects to secure spectrum at October 2014 auction; Arsat awarded 25% of Argentina’s mobile spectrum, provides wholesale mobile services under the Libre.ar brand; MNOs offer handsets with built-in FTA air digital terrestrial TV reception; new law regulates Mobile Virtual Network Operators, MNP rules amended in late 2013; Claro launches OTT service Clarovideo in Argentina; telcos’ operating data to December 2013; market developments to April 2014.
+Revised set of rules and procedures for MVNOs established; multi-spectrum auction for 3G and LTE services delivers $2.233 billion; spectrum auction results update; roaming deal with Chile and Peru on the cards; MNOs sign MoU on Calling Party Pays rules; NII Holdings on the verge of selling Nextel Argentina; Claro Argentina investing $400 million annually in infrastructure, expects to secure spectrum at October 2014 auction; Arsat awarded 25% of Argentina’s mobile spectrum, provides wholesale mobile services under the Libre.ar brand; MNOs offer handsets with built-in FTA air digital terrestrial TV reception; new law regulates Mobile Virtual Network Operators; MNP rules amended; Claro launches OTT service Clarovideo in Argentina; telcos’ operating data to Q1 2014; market developments to June 2014.

 Companies covered in this report include: